 Graduate students are expected to have active High Point University graduate student status each term (i.e., fall, spring, and summer) until their program requirements are completed.
-When students skip High Point University graduate enrollment for two consecutive terms, their academic program is withdrawn and further registration is blocked.
-In addition, the students may forfeit their time limitation for completing degree.
+When students skip High Point University graduate enrollment for two consecutive terms, their academic program may be withdrawn and further registration may be blocked.
+In addition, the students may forfeit their time limitation for completing degree requirements.